safe-global/safe-docs/pages/sdk-api-kit/reference.md

 ### `addMessage`

 Creates a new message with an initial signature.
-If you need to add more signatures from other owners use `addMessageSignature()`

 ```typescript
 await apiKit.addMessage(safeAddress, { message, signature, safeAppId })